marc2k3/fb2k-component/README.md

 - The requirement for `foobar2000` `v1.6` is no longer necessary.
 It can run on the `v1.5.x` series.
 - Now uses the `Windows Imaging Component` for resizing/encoding images.
 - When using the `Convert front covers to JPG without resizing` menu item, existing `JPG` images are now processed which may lead to reduced image sizes.
+- Due to the above changes, if you want to process `WebP` images, you must have the `WebP` codecs installed from the `Windows Store` if using `Windows 10` or later.
+If you are using `Windows 7/8/8.1`, you can install the [Google WebP installer](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/WebpCodecSetup.exe).
+- It's also possible to decode/resize more exotic formats like `HEIF` and `AVIF` when using `Windows 10` or later and have the relevant codecs from the `Windows Store` installed.
+However, the chances of people having these embedded in their audio files is pretty low!

 This component has 4 options available via the right click menu.